frontendpatterns/frontendpatterns.dev/src/content/patterns/form-level-validation.md

 ---
 # Form-Level Validation

-Validate entire forms on submission to check cross-field rules and constraints.

 ## Problem

 Without this pattern, the premise that validating entire forms on submission to check cross-field rules and constraints falls apart, and small changes trigger cascading regressions.